 In their introduction to the edited collection of articles entitled, Interrogating Gendered Pathologies ed. by Erin A. Frost & Michelle F. Eble, “promise to privilege experiential evidence “in the same way traditional medical knowledge is often privileged” (p.
 15).
 Viewing healthcare rhetoric through the lens of the patient’s lived experience is less objectionable and more acceptable to the healthcare practitioners’ sensibilities and will encourage better communication and more appropriate responses.

-Chapter one written by Cathryn Malloy (2020), introduced several brief case studies in which the diagnosis of women’s pathologies was biased by the physician’s perspective of women’s health issues.
+Chapter one written by Cathryn Molloy (2020), introduced several brief case studies in which the diagnosis of women’s pathologies was biased by the physician’s perspective of women’s health issues.
 One case study regarded the ongoing symptoms of a young high school student, Emily Deaton, and her struggle to discover the cause of her joint pain, dizziness, and fatigue.
-Emily’s physicians persuaded her that her symptoms were psychogenic (Malloy, 2020), meaning psychological stressors were causing her to have physical symptoms.
+Emily’s physicians persuaded her that her symptoms were psychogenic (Molloy, 2020), meaning psychological stressors were causing her to have physical symptoms.
 Despite this diagnosis, Emily’s symptoms continued, and her physicians continued to doubt her belief that something was wrong with her body.
-Later, physicians diagnosed Emily as having a pathology called postural orthostatic tachycardia syndrome (POTS) that was causing her symptoms (Malloy, 2020).
+Later, physicians diagnosed Emily as having a pathology called postural orthostatic tachycardia syndrome (POTS) that was causing her symptoms (Molloy, 2020).
 I am familiar with how Emily Deaton’s physician took her credibility.
 When I was sixteen, I experienced several episodes of extreme dizziness and almost fainted many times.
 My physician quickly diagnosed my pathology as being that of a young girl who was dieting, stressed, and losing weight too fast.
 When the symptoms did not resolve on their own, my physician ordered bloodwork that showed I was extremely anemic.
 This was an easy fix with medication, but I had suffered for almost six months prior to the blood-work report establishing a diagnosis.
 Emily spoke for me, too, when she stated that, “Ultimately, doctors need to realize that patients know their bodies best” (p.31).

 Jackie Derritt (ENGL 7755-Week 13 Post-November 13, 2024) added a lived experiential view to this conversation in an online post.
 Jackie voiced concern to her gynecologist regarding symptoms after switching to a new birth control method called Nexplanon.
 She expressed to the nurse that she was having pain and mental health changes since the prescription change.
 The gynecological nurses tell her they do not know what factors are making me feel that way, indicating her symptoms were not drug side effects, thereby nullifying Jackie’s symptoms.
 Birth control options often have side effects, and each patient’s body is different.
 Jackie thought the medical staff should have offered another option for birth control.
 In discussions with other women who had used birth control options, Jackie learned that many did not work well with their bodies.
 Jackie reiterated her point in her post with a quote, “I believe the practice of experiential knowledge in this case to be both beneficial and validating as I not only get to have an active listener try to understand what the medicine is putting me through, but contribute to helping others understand” (Gerdes, J., 2023, p., 97).